IamAdiSri/iasnlp-proj/README.md

 All parameters are exposed and can be reset after being imported.

-There are two more functions that can be called after setting the `INPUT_FILE` variable;
+There are a few more functions that can be called after setting the `INPUT_FILE` variable;
 ```
 # All of the below functions will replace the file specied by INPUT_FILE
 c.remove_redundant_rows()